jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 CrossSectionType
 ================

-This section shows the CrossSectionType structure, which is used for defining beam cross section types.
+The enumeration type  CrossSectionType is used for defining beam cross section types.